LiamDawe/gamingonlinux/README.md

 - Json
 - BC Math

+## PHP Settings

+You should really have these set, to make cookies more secure:

+- session.cookie_httponly = 1
+- session.use_only_cookies = 1
+- session.cookie_secure = 1 (If you have an SSL cert)

 ## Setting up a dev enviroment

 Setup apache, PHP and MySQL to serve up PHP pages as with any other.
 Adjust `includes/config.php` as needed for your Mysql installation.